iamronsuez/iamronsuez.github.io/README.md

 ### Frontend

-I have been working with angular for several projects, I use John Papa's Angular style guide, I use Less/Sass in order to craft beautiful interfaces,  I have gulp with several tasks for develop and production phases.
+I have been working with angularJs for several projects, I use John Papa's Angular style guide, I use Less/Sass in order to craft beautiful interfaces,  I've used several frontend frameworks like Bootstrap, Zurb Foundation and Angular Material (this one is my favorite :D )I use gulp with several tasks for develop and production phases.

-Today i'm learning React and Angular 2 in order to make better web applications using the cutting edge technologies outhere.
+Today i'm learning React and Angular in order to make better web applications using the cutting edge technologies outhere.

 ### Backend